Exploring the Use of Large Language Models for Reference-Free Text Quality Evaluation: An Empirical Study: Introduction

 \item \textbf{How can prompt design impact ChatGPT in generating an Explicit Score?} (\S \ref{sec:analysis_explicit_score})

-When instructing ChatGPT to generate an Explicit Score, it may be advisable to avoid providing detailed scoring criteria if such criteria lack clear definitions for different score ranges.
-Instead, a general description of the evaluation standard could suffice.
-Furthermore, requiring ChatGPT to generate justifications in a "chain-of-thought" manner before assigning a score may result in ChatGPT prioritizing its reasoning process over the text itself.
-Typically, these generated justifications tend to be templated and bear many resemblances between different texts, ultimately diminishing the discrimination of the final score. \end{itemize}
+When prompting ChatGPT for an Explicit Score, it would be better to avoid detailed scoring criteria if such criteria lack clear definitions for each score range.
+A general description of the evaluation standard is enough.
+Also, making ChatGPT provide justifications in a "chain-of-thought" manner before scoring can lead it to prioritize its reasoning process over the text.
+These justifications tend to be templated and similar across different texts, reducing the discriminative power of the final score.